einschmidt/hassio-addons/pocket-id/DOCS.md

-# Pocket ID Add-on
+# Pocket ID App

 ## Overview

 [Pocket ID](https://pocket-id.org/) is a simple and easy-to-use **OIDC (OpenID Connect) provider** that enables authentication using passkeys.
 It allows seamless and secure user authentication for your services without relying on traditional passwords.

-This add-on runs as a Home Assistant add-on, providing an **identity provider** within your network.
+This app runs as a Home Assistant app, providing an **identity provider** within your network.

 ## Supported Architectures

-This add-on supports the following architectures:
+This app supports the following architectures:

 - `amd64`
 - `aarch64`

 ## Configuration

-**Note**: _Remember to restart the add-on when the configuration is changed._
+**Note**: _Remember to restart the app when the configuration is changed._

-Example add-on configuration:
+Example app configuration:

 ```yaml
 APP_URL: https://id.domain.com